-Funds received by the eligible recipients may used to secure services from educational agencies which are under contract with the recipient agency to provide career and technical education programs to individuals who are in correctional institutions.
+Funds received by the eligible recipients may be used to secure services from educational agencies that are under contract with the recipient agency to provide career and technical education programs to individuals who are in correctional institutions.

-Funds reserved for this initiative are allocated between the two sectors as described in Iowa’s Perkins IV Six Year State Plan for FY 2008-2014.
-Section III.A.4, states funds will be allocated based upon each eligible correctional institution’s relative portion of contact hours for students in career and technical programs.
+Funds reserved for this initiative are allocated between the two sectors Funds will be allocated based upon each eligible correctional institution’s relative portion of contact hours for students in career and technical programs.
 In accordance with this guidance, the capacity of each institution was calculated by considering the number of potential contact hours individuals may participate in career and technical education programs and/or services.
-It did not include the potential contact hours generated by work-related opportunities as this does not meet the definition of "career and technical education program" included in the Carl D. Perkins Act.
+It did not include the potential contact hours generated by work-related opportunities as this does not meet the definition of "career and technical education program" included in the Perkins V Act.

-Through analysis of data provided by the Department of Human Services, it was determined that career and technical education programs conducted by the two agencies generated the following contact hours during the 2017-2018 academic year.
-The Department of Human Service’s State Training School for Boys offered 55,000 hours of instruction and by the Department of Corrections documented that career and technical education programs administered by that agency included 869,537 hours during the 201-18 academic year.
+Through analysis of data provided by the Department of Human Services, it was determined that career and technical education programs conducted by the two agencies generated the following contact hours during the 2020-2021 academic year.
+The Department of Human Service’s State Training School for Boys offered 37,800 hours of instruction and by the Department of Corrections documented that career and technical education programs administered by that agency included 83,994 hours for a total of 121,794 hours.

-Based on these data, the funds reserved for corrections for FY19 (2018-19academic year) are allocated as follows.
+Based on these data, the funds reserved for corrections for FY22 (2021-2022 academic year) are allocated as follows.

 Requirements for Reporting and Requesting Reimbursement

 The approval and the reimbursement of expenditures are contingent upon: